Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties: Appoximating diffusion processes with iResNets

 By considering the explicit Euler method

 for solving the PDE numerically, a similarity to the structure of a ResNet (identity plus differential operator) can be observed.
-However, since the differential operator is not continuous w.r.t.\ $u_t \in L^2 (\Omega)$, fitting the contractive residual function $f_{\theta, i}$ of an iResNet-subnetwork to it might be challenging.
+However, since the differential operator is not continuous with respect to $u_t \in L^2 (\Omega)$, fitting the contractive residual function $f_{\theta, i}$ of an iResNet-subnetwork to it might be challenging.

-This changes, when we consider the implicit Euler method
+This changes when we consider the implicit Euler method